sftcd/tlspad/README.md

 - [playem.sh](playem.sh) is just a quick script to use timidity to play all the ``.midi`` files in the current directory

-## Plan for re-factoring
+## Re-factoring

-This code is very messy at the moment and badly needed a tidy-up/refactoring.
+This code is very messy at the moment and badly needs a tidy-up/refactoring.
 I've started that.

-- Provide more flexibility in terms of which TLS sessions to in/exclude in a sound file.
-What makes sense depends on the presumed vantage point.
-    - client-local n/w - all in one (basic test)
-    - each src IP in one (basic test)
-    - each dsg IP in one (basic test)
-    - server-local or middle n/w - IP range(s) (to be debugged)

-- figure out/guess some b/w number
-    - 1MB/s (8Mbps) as a default
-    - @ 44.1KHz sample rate that means 181 rx/tx'd bits/audio-sample
-    - base note duration on that
+It'll need a couple of iterations.
+Next up in terms of things to play about with (other than just tidying code) are:

 - avoid re-hit keys: move up/down one if a key/tone is playing now or otherwise avoid collisions (but pianos only have 88 keys so we